mkdocs/mkdocs/docs/user-guide/writing-your-docs.md

 The first blank line ends all meta-data for the document.
 Therefore, the first line of a document must not be blank.

-!!! note
+NOTE:
 MkDocs does not support YAML style deliminators (`---` or `...`) for MultiMarkdown style meta-data.
 In fact, MkDocs relies on the the presence or absence of the deliminators to determine whether YAML style meta-data or MultiMarkdown style meta-data is being used.
 If the deliminators are detected, but the content between the deliminators is not valid YAML meta-data, MkDocs does not attempt to parse the content as MultiMarkdown style meta-data.

 [YAML]: http://yaml.org
 [MultiMarkdown]: http://fletcherpenney.net/MultiMarkdown_Syntax_Guide#metadata